 Children's Right training session

-- Information and Education: advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.
+- Training & Information: Advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.

 In addition, LICADHO conducts advocacy at the national level to bring about reforms, and works with other local and international NGOs to influence the government.
 LICADHO regularly produces comprehensive reports and briefing papers, and is one of the main sources of information on human rights in Cambodia.